cnnrmnn/pricemaster/README.md

 Ticketmaster doesn't have a feature that does this.
 Refreshing my browser every 5 minutes while trying to get cheap Bucs tickets annoyed me, so I decided to build this.

 I'm building the backend to start.
 I'll probably build a frontend.
-I won't be able to scale this because Ticketmaster's public API limits me to 5000 requests per month.
+I won't be able to scale this because Ticketmaster's public API limits me to 5000 requests per day.

 StubHub has a price watching feature, but it sucks because it only notifies you once per day.
 You'd likely miss any really good deals.